Skip to content

 Add a new overlay source

-• --name <NAME> — Name for this source (defaults to repo name)
+• --name <NAME> — Name for this source (defaults to repo/directory name)

 List configured overlay sources